-Summer Carnival Hollyhock features bold spikes of red round flowers with salmon overtones and yellow eyes rising above the foliage from mid to late summer.
+Hollyhock features bold spikes of pink round flowers with cherry red eyes rising above the foliage from mid to late summer.
 The flowers are excellent for cutting.
-Its large tomentose round leaves remain grayish green in colour throughout the season.
+Its large tomentose round leaves remain green in colour throughout the season.

 Landscape Attributes